NajlaHamdan/W08D03/README.md

 ### Delete task
 the user can update spcific task .

-**Note: we use Json web tocken to generate tocken if the user logged in** **Note: we use bcrybt to hash password if the user registerd **
+**Note: we use Json web tocken to generate tocken if the user logged in.**
+**Note: we use bcrybt to hash password if the user registerd **